MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-concept.md

 ## Customization working area

 Below the **Summary of meetings that remain**, you can customize four of the five exclusion types: appointments, large meetings, long meetings, and meetings by topic.
-(The first exclusion type, cancelled meetings, cannot be customized.)
+(The _cancelled meetings_ exclusion type cannot be customized.)

 >[!Note]
-> When you first add an exclusion to your rule, the exclusion removes an entire class of meetings (such as long ones) from analysis. _Customizing_ an exclusion means to remove a carefully selected subset of those meetings from the exclusion, which _returns_ that subset of meetings _to_ analysis.
+> When you first add an exclusion to your rule, the exclusion removes an entire class of meetings (such as long ones) from analysis. _Customizing_ an exclusion means to remove a carefully selected subset of those meetings _from the exclusion_, which _returns_ that subset of meetings to analysis.

 You make customizations on the following page areas: